DoctorMcKay/sentry-bot-documentation/src/automod/actions.md

 If you have configured your reports to [mention a role](../commands.md#mention-role-when-report-is-received), the mention notification will include the name of the automod rule that was triggered.

+### Report Notification Channel

+For convenience, you can configure your server's report notification channel directly from the automod rule editor, but please note that this channel selector affects all reports submitted in your server.
+That is, **changing the channel in the automod rule editor will also change the [channel configured for the /report command](../commands.md#report-notification-channel)**.
+In other words, this channel selector is a clone of the /report command's channel selector, and updates the same setting.
+It is not possible to configure a separate report notification channel for automod rules.

 ## Send Message

 Publicly sends a customizable message in any channel of your choice.